 Today, LGVSD serves 32,000 customers in the northern San Rafael area and manages approximately 105 miles of collection lines.
 Boundaries of the facility span approximately 383 acres.
 In addition to the treatment plant, other aspects of LGVSD include solar generation, a garbage franchise encompassing all areas within the District excluding the City of San Rafael customers, and a multi-faceted reclamation project which includes a freshwater marsh, irrigated pastures, storage ponds and saltwater marsh – all of which are home to area wildlife, and provide access and recreation for the public.

 Given the unique low-lying creek and bayside location of the District’s service area, strict attention is given to the treatment process and green practices are an ongoing goal of LGVSD.
-During the summer non-discharge season (no discharge to San Pablo Bay via Miller Creek between May and October), approximately 2/3’s of the District’s treated water (effluent) is recycled by Marin Municipal Water District (MMWD).
-The LGVSD/MMWD recycled water is utilized within the LGVSD boundaries.
+During the summer non-discharge season (no discharge to San Pablo Bay via Miller Creek between May and October), approximately 2/3’s of the District’s treated water (effluent) is recycled by Marin Municipal Water District (MMWD) and North Marin Water District (NMWD).
+The LGVSD/MMWD/NMWD recycled water is utilized within the LGVSD boundaries.
 The remainder of treated effluent is utilized at LGVSD’s irrigation pastures.

-Current LGVSD plans call for increasing capacity in order to serve the present and future residents.
+Our Secondary Treatment Plant Upgrade and Recycled Water Expansion Project increased capacity in order to better serve the present and future residents.
 LGVSD provides plant tours, site educational field trips and community outreach activities to raise awareness for pollution prevention, water quality and conservation.